Detecting discrete processes with the Epps effect: Simulation Experiments

-where the infinitesimal correlation between $dW_t^1$ and $dW_t^2$ is $\rho^{12}$ set to be approximately $0.65$.\footnote{The value is chosen for suitable comparison against the limiting correlation of the Hawkes price model in \Cref{subsec:HPM}.} The process is simulated using the Euler–Maruyama scheme with the discretisation size corresponding to one second intervals.
+Here the infinitesimal correlation between $dW_t^1$ and $dW_t^2$ is $\rho^{12}$, and is set to be approximately $0.65$.\footnote{The value is chosen to compare against the limiting correlation of the Hawkes price model.} The process is simulated using the Euler–Maruyama scheme \footnote{The scheme will be exact for this model, but not for state-dependent drifts and diffusions.} with the discretisation size corresponding to one second intervals.
 The parameters used are $\mu_1 = \mu_2 = 0.01$, $\sigma^2_1 = 0.1$ and $\sigma^2_2 = 0.2$ (given in daily intervals).
-The first 500 seconds of this process is shown in \Cref{fig:GBMPricePaths}.
+The first 500 seconds of this process is shown in Figure~\ref{fig:GBMPricePaths}.